TOP TEN TIPS

 4. If a school is pushing you to sign up, beware.
 Don’t sign up the same day.
 Reputable schools don’t harass you to enroll.
 Schools that pressure you don’t care about you.
 Don’t believe lines like, “Classes are starting soon; I won’t be able to save you a spot if you don’t enroll today.”
 This is a classic deception.

 6. Not all accreditation is the same.
 Ask employers what they respect.
 Accreditation is not as straightforward as it seems.
-Not all accreditations are respected by future employers or by universities if you try to transfer credits later.
+Not all accreditations are respected by future employers or by legitimate universities if you try to transfer credits later.
 And some specific careers require a license that you can't get if your program didn't have the "right" accreditation - such as nurses, massage therapists, social workers, dental assistants, truck drivers, lawyers, etc. Even big name schools might not have the right accreditation for your career success.
-For example, Kaplan has a law school and a dental assistant program; but because those programs aren't properly accredited you cannot practice those professions in most states.
+For example, Kaplan has a law school and a dental assistant program; but because those programs aren't properly accredited, you cannot practice those professions in most states.
 Don't take a school's word for it.
-Only go to a program that's accredited by the accreditation that employers in your field respect.
+Ask employers which schools they respect.

 7. Don’t take their word for it.
 Find out for yourself.
-Some schools will mislead you.
+Some schools will lie to you.
 Don’t believe labels like “Veteran-Friendly,” “Military-Friendly,” and “Military-Approved” – some of these schools treat veterans terribly and are just after GI Bill dollars.

 • Ask employers which schools they respect and recommend.